LÕHTSUOJA, Kirikuküla, Antsla vald, Võru maakond

 In terms of breadth, the Mäe-Lõhtsuu or Lõhtsu-Reinu oak tree is the second biggest in Estonia.
-It grows to the west of Urvaste church next to the Mäe-Lõhtsuu mill on a steep incline close to the ruins of Lõhtsu Farm.
-Its circumference is 7.03 metres and height 28 metres.
+It grows to the west of Urvaste church, next to the Mäe-Lõhtsuu mill on a steep incline close to the ruins of Lõhtsu Farm.
+Its girth is 7.03 metres and height 28 metres.

-Years ago, when the area around the tree was still covered in scrub, the hollow trunk of the tree was home to a bear enjoying its winter slumber.
+Good to know: years ago, when the area around the tree was still covered in scrub, the hollow trunk of the tree was home to a bear enjoying its winter slumber.